Managing Water for Multiple Benefits - 15th March

 You can access the consultation from Gov.uk: https://www.gov.uk/government/consultations/new-rules-to-tackle-diffuse-water-pollution-from-agriculture-in-england

-We are asking local people to help us shape the plans for a stream in Cheadle.
+- Locals to help shape the plans for a stream

 - River Surveys